 On a quarterly basis, the Company provides for income taxes based upon an estimated annual effective income tax rate.
-The Company recognized income tax expense of \$0.4 million and \$1.3 million for the three and nine months ended March 31, 2022, respectively, primarily related to foreign taxes.
-The Company recognized an income tax expense of \$0.7 million and \$1.4 million for the three and nine months ended March 31, 2021, respectively.
+The Company recognized income tax expense of \$0.3 million and \$0.4 million for the three months ended September 30, 2022 and 2021 respectively, primarily related to foreign taxes.

 Starting in fiscal year 2019, certain income earned by controlling foreign corporations ("CFCs") must be included in the gross income of the CFC's U.S. shareholder.
 The income required to be included in gross income is referred to as global intangible low tax income ("GILTI") and is defined under IRC Section 951A as the excess of the shareholder's net CFC tested income over the net deemed tangible income return.
-The GILTI inclusion amount is expected to be fully absorbed by net operating losses carryforward and is not expected to cause the Company to be in a U.S. taxable income position for fiscal year 2022.
+The GILTI inclusion amount is expected to be fully absorbed by net operating losses carryforward and is not expected to cause the Company to be in a U.S. taxable income position for fiscal year 2023.
+On August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (the "Inflation Act") into law.
+The Inflation Act contains certain tax measures, including a corporate alternative minimum tax of 15% on some large corporations and an excise tax of 1% on corporate stock buybacks.
+The various provisions of the Inflation Act do not have a material impact on the Company's consolidated financial statements.

-As of March 31, 2022, the Company's gross unrecognized tax benefits was \$18.8 million of which \$18.6 million would not affect income tax expense before consideration of any valuation allowance.
+As of September 30, 2022, the Company's gross unrecognized tax benefits was \$19.8 million, of which \$19.6 million would not affect income tax expense before consideration of any valuation allowance.
 The Company does not expect its unrecognized tax benefits to change significantly over the next 12 months.
 Interest and penalties accrued on unrecognized tax benefits is recorded as a component of income tax expense.